X Marks the Spot

 Until 1941 Vilkaviskis had a large Jewish community.
 That summer SS death squads, assisted by Lithuanian auxiliaries, killed more than three thousand Jews.
 It was virtually every single one of them in the town.
 In 1943 many Jewish ghettos in Lithuania were demolished and the still living were transferred to concentration camps.
 When the war ended almost none of them were alive anymore.
 The genocide rate in the country, where anti-Semitism had been endemic for generations, was more than 90%, the highest in Europe.

-Vilkaviskis, on the banks of the Seimina River, is almost fifty miles northwest of Alytus.
-After Angele hitched up the horse to their buggy, it took her and her cousin Mindaugas all day to get there.
+Vilkaviskis, on the banks of the Seimina River, is eight miles west of Alvitas.
+After Angele hitched up the horse to their buggy, it took her and her cousin Mindaugas several hours to get there.
 They skirted the ruins of the Jewish quarter.
 That night they slept in the wagon and the next morning set off for home, taking the electrician with them.

 “He was hard to understand,” she said.
 Lithuanians from different regions of the country have accents and dialects and often have their own way of saying things.
 “There was a man from Zemaitija once, we could hardly understand anything he was saying.
 They drop the endings of their words.”